Heman A. Moore

-Heman Allen Moore (August 27, 1809 – April 3, 1844) was an American lawyer and politician who served as a U.S. Representative from Ohio.
+Heman Allen Moore (August 27, 1809 – April 3, 1844) was an American lawyer and politician who served as a U.S. representative from Ohio.
 He was elected to one-term in 1842, serving 13 months in office before his death.

 Biography

 Born in Plainfield, Washington County, Vermont, Moore pursued an academic course.

-He studied law in Rochester, New York.

-He was admitted to the bar and commenced practice in Columbus, Ohio.
+He studied law in Rochester, New York and was admitted to the bar, commencing practice in Columbus, Ohio.

 Congress

-Moore was elected as a Democrat to the Twenty-eighth Congress and served from March 4, 1843, until his death in Columbus, Ohio, April 3, 1844.
+Moore was elected as a Democrat to the Twenty-eighth Congress and served from March 4, 1843, until his death.

 Alfred P. Stone was elected to fill out his term.

+Death and burial

+He died in Columbus, Ohio on April 3, 1844.
 He was interred in Green Lawn Cemetery.